hpcaitech/ColossalAI/examples/simclr/README.md

 # Overview

 Here is an example of applying PreAct-ResNet18 to train SimCLR on CIFAR10.
 We use 1x RTX 3090 in this example.
+The training process consists of two phases: (1) self-supervised training; and (2) linear evaluation.

 # How to run
 Specified in: